maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

   void                user_function                      (HildonTouchSelector *selector,
                                                           gpointer             user_data)      : Run Last

-The "columns-changed" signal is emitted when the number of columns in the :class:`HildonTouchSelector` change.
+The "columns-changed" signal is emitted when the number of columns in the :class:`TouchSelector` change.